Ramansyahdzakwam/FNF-Mobile-Porting/README.md

 	}
 ```

-And somehow you finished adding the android controls to your mod now on every state/substate add
+And somehow you finished adding the mobile controls to your mod now on every state/substate add
 ```haxe

 //if you want to add the vpad to a state